-As personally stressful and humiliating as it might be for someone to come in and ask you for an advance, it also creates a lot of work for you, right?
+As personally stressful and humiliating as it might be for someone to come in and ask you for a paycheck advance, it also creates a lot of work for you, right?

-Maybe you’re the supervisor, and to give someone a payroll advance you have to fill out a form and get your manager’s signature.
-Or maybe you’re worried that if you do it for one employee, then word will get out and others will ask for pay advances too, and the paperwork will never end.
+Maybe you’re the supervisor, and to give someone a payroll advance you, have to fill out a form and get your manager’s signature.
+Or maybe you’re worried that if you do it for one employee, then word will get out, and others will ask for a paycheck advance too, and the paperwork will never end.
 Maybe you’re even a little miffed that your workers can’t manage their finances better.

 Or perhaps you’re a small business owner simply trying to “do the right thing” for your workers, which includes helping them deal with occasional financial emergencies.
 But even if you use the simplest accounting software in the world, issuing a pay advance is still a cumbersome, non-routine procedure.

 A pay advance (or payroll advance) is a short-term, unsecured loan granted to employees by their employers.
 Essentially, it involves the employer agreeing to release payroll funds to the employee in advance of their regular payday.
 In most cases, these advances are designed to help the employee cover an unexpected or urgent expense that can’t be delayed till payday.

 Paycheck advances (or payroll advances) can be used to meet any short-term financial need such as medical expenses or any other unexpected or emergency costs.
 The amount is deducted by the employer from the employee’s regular monthly or biweekly salary run.